BALLET AUSTIN FOUNDATION BOARD OF TRUSTEES & ADVISORY COUNCIL

 To provide a legacy for generations to come, Ballet Austin established the Ballet Austin Foundation in 1998 to receive endowment gifts and planned estate giving.
 This permanent fundraising effort sets in motion a bold vision for our future!
 Endowment gifts made today create an impact in perpetuity and provide long-term and predictable support.
 Deferred gifts (commitments to the Legacy Circle) through bequests, beneficiary designations and other charitable gift plans will enrich the lives of future generations.
 Learn more.

-Sarah Butler, Chair
+Sarah Butler, Secretary

 Sarah and her husband are residents of Austin since 1969.
 Sarah’s strong interest in Arts and Education has led her to serve on Ballet Austin Board of Directors.
 She has served as Chairman of Board of Directors over the last six years and as President of Ballet Austin Foundation over the last 10 years.